datacarpentry/r-socialsci/_episodes/04-Data visualisation with ggplot2.md

 > {: .solution}
 {: .challenge}

 ## Boxplot

-We can use boxplots to visualize the distribution of weight within each species:
+We can use boxplots to visualize the distribution of a continuous variable among a categorical variable.
+For example, the weight recorded for each species:

 ~~~